South Bay Consortium for Adult Education Steering Committee Charter

-- Establish the annual activities aligned to the Plan and the related funding distribution schedule,
+1) develop the annual activities aligned to the Plan and the related funding distribution schedule,

 a) The Co-Chairs from each system (K-12 adult schools and the community colleges districts) will be charged to negotiate a solution.

 b) The two Co-Chairs will bring back resolution to the Steering Committee for consensus.

 c) If there is still no consensus, one senior leadership representative from each system (Superintendent and Chancellor) will negotiate a decision.

 d) The Steering Committee will accept the resolution from the senior leadership.

 Current Board Appointed Representatives

-|Kishan Vujjeni, Dean, College Transitions and Extension Programs SJECCD||Co-Chair||San Jose-Evergreen CCD|
+|Kishan Vujjeni - Dean, College Transitions & Extension Programs||Co-Chair||San Jose-Evergreen Community College District|

-|Mae Conroy, Director, Off Campus Special Programs||Rep||West Valley-Mission CCD|
+|Mae Conroy, Director, Off Campus Special Programs||Rep||West Valley-Mission Community College District|

 SBCAE Steering Committee Charter 082515-sc Final